chiaratardioli/aws-restart-journey/Labs/Security/Lab01-Network_Hardening.md

 After activation, the dashboard indicated that scanning was in progress.
 I monitored the **Environment coverage** section until Lambda coverage reached 100%, confirming that all functions were being scanned.

 Below it the Amazon Inspector dashboard showing **activation status** and **Lambda coverage at 100%**.
+By default, scanning is activated for Amazon EC2, Amazon ECR, and AWS Lambda standard scanning.

 ![Amazon Inspector Environment coverage](./images/SE-01-inspector-environment-coverage.png)

-The dashboard shows my account number and activation status for AWS Lambda.
-By default, scanning is activated for Amazon EC2, Amazon ECR, and AWS Lambda standard scanning.

 ## Task 2: Reviewing Inspected Resources**